9 Ways to Celebrate Christmas When Money is Tight

 Create a holiday countdown chain.

 Grab some scissors, tape, markers, and a few pieces of construction paper, and create a holiday countdown chain that will rival any advent calendar.
-Not only will you occupy hours of your child’s time (especially if you have them decorate each link on the chain), you’ll also get to work on a project together—and trust us, that quality time means more to them than anything else.
+Not only will you occupy hours of your child’s time, you’ll also get to work on a project together.

 Start your own traditions.